Exploring Kauai: The Ultimate Guide to Hawaii’s Garden Isle

 Escape the light pollution and witness the awe-inspiring night sky at Koke’e State Park.
 Nestled at a high elevation, the park offers unobstructed views of the Milky Way and countless constellations.
 Join a guided stargazing tour led by experienced astronomers, learning about celestial bodies and the island’s unique starlore.

 Kokee State Park.
-Image From Kelvin Lu
+Image from Kelvin Lu

 Kokee State Park.
-Image From Kelvin Lu
+Image from Kelvin Lu

 VI.
 Notable Attractions